Shades of blue: Liberty

-The first recorded use of baby blue as a color name in English was in 1892.
+The first recorded use of liberty as a color name in English was in 1918.

 Light blue

 The web color light blue is part of the X11 color system, with a hue code of 194.
 Variations of this color are known as sky blue, baby blue, or angel blue.

 The first recorded use of "light blue" as a color term in English is in 1915.